thogiti/thogiti.github.io/_posts/2025-02-05-How-Erasure-Coding-Works-Solana.md

 - `ERASURE_BATCH_SIZE[8] = 30` → 8 data + 22 code.

 ## Underlying Probability Analysis
-- Reference Standard: 32:32 typically offers ~99%+ block recovery if each shred arrives with ~65% success probability.
+Solana's reference standard is 32:32 Erasure set as it typically offers ~99%+ block recovery if each shred arrives with ~65% success probability.
-- Binomial/Combinatorial Analysis:
-   - Probability that *k* or more shreds arrive out of *n* total.
-   - The network tests different (data, code) combos to see which ones meet or exceed 32:32’s success threshold.
-- Lookup Generation:
-   - For each possible number of data shreds *d*, find the minimal total *n* (data + code) that yields ≥ 99% success under typical packet success probabilities.
-- Each erasure set–and its probability of success–can be found in [this table](https://docs.google.com/spreadsheets/d/1SpzC5c0Uf254FZWKHCFrMPrEKgtyU9-kyuLMmUvlVYs?ref=blog.syndica.io).

 ### The Probability Table
 In [this table](https://docs.google.com/spreadsheets/d/1SpzC5c0Uf254FZWKHCFrMPrEKgtyU9-kyuLMmUvlVYs?ref=blog.syndica.io) a binomial or combinatorial analysis was done for each row (erasure set size) under various network conditions (per-shred success from 1% to 100%).
 The table shows: